copernicus-mogley/zkav.club/opportunities/README.md

 ## Gigs (skill networks)

-These are the skill networks we’re building: people we can call on for transcription, clips, editing, motion, livestream help, and more.
+These are the skill networks we’re building: people we can reach when we need transcription, clips, editing, motion, livestream help, and more.
 (If we don’t have work for your skill right now, we’ll keep your link on file.)

 This is the call list for people who want the work to live on.

-Want in?
+Want on the list?
 Start in [Get involved](#get-involved) below.

 If you already DM’d us for something else, just say "add me to the network," share your skill(s), and drop a link to your work.

 ### Workshops

-We’re building a network of **workshop facilitators** for conversational, learn-by-doing sessions.
+We want to build relationships with **workshop facilitators** who can lead us in conversational, learn-by-doing sessions.

 You pick the topic and host it.
 We can talk about format, livestreaming, and archiving, and decide what’s doable on a case-by-case basis.

-To get paid, the recording needs to be published on your channel(s) after the session (YouTube, PeerTube, etc.).
-Share the link and we’ll confirm it meets the program requirements, then we’ll confirm payment.
+To get paid, the recording needs to be published on your channel(s) after the session (Internet Archive, YouTube, PeerTube, etc.).
+Share the link.
+We’ll check it meets requirements, then confirm payment.

 Start here: [apply to facilitate](https://tally.so/r/A7B0MD).
 Learn about the program: [Zk Av Club Workshops](/workshops/).
 Browse: [past sessions](/workshops/past/).